ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ### Custom IOPS profile
 {: #fs-custom}

 Custom IOPS profiles specify the total IOPS for the file share within the range for its size.
-File shares by using a custom IOPS profile can have IOPS performance in the range 100 - 48,000 IOPS.
+File shares that use a custom IOPS profile can have IOPS performance level in the range 100 - 48,000 IOPS.

 Table 4 shows the available IOPS ranges based on file share size.